Magellanic subpolar forests: Flora

 As one moves further east, where rainfall decreases to 800-850 mm/a, Nothofagus betuloides becomes less dominant and mixes with deciduous Nothofagus pumilio in the transition to the deciduous forest community.
 The Magellanic deciduous forest is made up mostly of Nothofagus pumilio and Nothofagus antarctica.
 When one reaches the drier rain shadow east of the mountains, the forests disappear, transitioning to the grassland ecoregions of Patagonia.

-In open spaces some succulent fruits can be found: Chilean strawberry (Fragaria chiloensis), and calafate (Berberis buxifolia); they used to complement the nourishment of the (now almost nonexistent) native peoples.
+In open spaces some succulent fruits can be found: Chilean strawberry (Fragaria chiloensis), and calafate (Berberis microphylla); they used to complement the nourishment of the (now almost nonexistent) native peoples.

 These forests are peerless in their endurance of cold summers (averaging 9 °C at sea level) and violent subpolar winds.
 Due to these traits, Magellanic forests' tree species are exported to other parts of the world such as the Faroe Islands and neighboring archipelagos with similar conditions where trees from other biomes in the world cannot grow.
 The following species from Tierra del Fuego, Drimys winteri, Nothofagus antarctica, Nothofagus pumilio, and Nothofagus betuloides, have been successfully introduced to the Faroe Islands.
 As a general rule, Fueguian trees show better signs of acclimation than those from Continental Northern Europe to conditions in the Faroe Islands.